blackfuel/asuswrt-merlin-xtables/README.md

 # asuswrt-merlin-xtables

 The files in this repo are compiled into the Asuswrt-Merlin firmware.
-This adds the following capabilities for Iptables targets and matches.
+This adds new capabilities for Iptables targets (CHAOS, DELUDE, RAWNAT, STEAL, TARPIT) and matches (FUZZY, IFACE, IPV4OPTIONS, LSCAN, PKNOCK).

-**Targets:**  CHAOS, DELUDE, RAWNAT, STEAL, TARPIT
-**Matches:**  FUZZY, IFACE, IPV4OPTIONS, LSCAN, PKNOCK

 ## Targets